- Associate Professor of Law, General Faculty

 Joe Fore has been a co-director of the Law School’s Legal Research and Writing Program since 2014.
 In addition to teaching research and writing courses, Fore works extensively with the Law School’s moot court programs.
 In 2018, he received the BLSA Service Award for his role in coaching BLSA’s extramural moot court teams.

-Before joining the Law School faculty, Fore was an attorney with BakerHostetler, practicing commercial litigation in Washington, D.C. and Orlando, Florida.
-Fore also served as an adjunct professor at Barry University’s Dwayne O. Andreas School of Law in Orlando, teaching a seminar course in advanced oral advocacy skills.
+Before joining the Law School faculty, Fore was an attorney with BakerHostetler, practicing both trial-level and appellate litigation in Washington, D.C. and Orlando, Florida.
+He also served as an adjunct professor at Barry University’s Dwayne O. Andreas School of Law in Orlando, teaching a seminar course in advanced oral advocacy skills.

 Fore received his J.D. from the Law School, where he was a notes editor for the Virginia Law Review and a semifinalist in the William Minor Lile Moot Court Competition.